-Foundational Values at Messiah College
+Foundational Values at Messiah University

 The College motto, "Christ Preeminent," points to a full and rich understanding of Jesus Christ and the Christian faith relevant to every dimension of life.
 The phrase points to Jesus Christ as both "the ground for personal salvation and the pattern for life and service."
-Messiah College is committed both to the personal dimension of faith in Christ for the forgiveness of and deliverance from sin, and to the exemplary nature of Christ's life as a model for our own.
-Jesus Christ, "the way, the truth, and the life," is thus foundational to the College's life and mission.
+Messiah University is committed both to the personal dimension of faith in Christ for the forgiveness of and deliverance from sin, and to the exemplary nature of Christ's life as a model for our own.
+Jesus Christ, "the way, the truth, and the life," is thus foundational to the University's life and mission.

 Unity of Faith, Learning and Life

 This principle affirms the wholeness of persons and the unity of every dimension of life as revealed in the incarnation of Jesus Christ.
 It also emphasizes that all truth is God's truth and thus avoids the creation of false dichotomies in thinking and in living.
-Messiah College affirms a unified Christian world view and lifestyle that joins revelation with rational inquiry and that integrates believing with doing.
+Messiah University affirms a unified Christian world view and lifestyle that joins revelation with rational inquiry and that integrates believing with doing.
 Christian "calling" and vocation is accordingly broadly understood.
 All of our gifts, talents and interests are to be nurtured as acts of praise towards God while serving humanity and all creation.

 Importance of the Person